She dreams: the empty pedestal is made of glass and resting in it like bones in a reliquary are the names of the statue’s children.

 And who was here before him?

 Nobody.
-There was a pond with water spouts and shrubs in pots.
+There was a pond with water spouts and shrubs

 And now he’s gone again.
 She gave his hand a squeeze.
 It was his time.
 He caused our people so much pain.